Soonad/docs.formality-lang.org/docs/source/language/Hello,-world!.md

 {cons, nil} => nil)))
 ```

-Which is the λ-encoded version of the "Hello, world!" string as a UTF-8 buffer. `{a, b, ...} => ...` is the syntax for a lambda.
+Which is the λ-encoded version of the "Hello, world!" string (as an UTF-8 buffer).
 Formality will fully evaluate terms, even inside lambdas, in order to show their normal forms.

-Note that type annotations are optional.
+Type annotations are optional.
 For example, this works fine:

 ```
 main
   print("Hello, world!")
 ```

-Of course, annotating types is always recommended, and, in order to prove a theorem, every function used in your proof must be well-typed.

-Note that, by default, `fm` runs on the debug mode, using an interpreter.
+By default, `fm` runs on the debug mode, using an interpreter.
 To run a program using interaction nets and optimal reductions, use the `-o` flag.

-## Type-checking and Theorem Proving
+## Type-checking

 You can execute the type-checker with `fm -t <file>.<term>`.
-If you use it on the first "Hello, World!", it will print `Output`, which means `main` is a well-typed program of type `Output`.
+If you use it on the first "Hello, World!", it will display `Output`, which means `main` is a well-typed program of type `Output`.
 Due to the richness of Formality's type-system, well-typed programs can also be seen as mathematical proofs, so the type-checker can be seen as a formal proof checker.